 How to make lobster casserole

-Step three: Add sherry, tarragon and parsley and continue whisking for another minute.
-Add light cream and whisk the mixture until it combines and comes to a slight boil.
-Continue to whisk until the mixture thickens (around 3 minutes).
-Take pan off heat
+Add sherry and continue whisking for another minute.
+Add half & half and whisk the mixture until it combines and comes to a slight boil.
+Add cheddar cheese and continue to whisk until the mixture thickens (around 3 minutes).
+Take pan off heat.
+(B)